Our family LOVES a good pasta dish, especially when it includes sausage. That’s why we can’t get enough of this tasty Italian sausage pasta!

 • Reduce heat and simmer, uncovered and stirring occasionally, for 6–8 minutes or until thickened.

-4. SERVE.
+SERVE.
 Add pasta to the sausage mixture and toss.
-Garnish with remaining ½ cup Parmesan before serving.
+Garnish with the remaining ½ cup Parmesan and fresh parsley (if desired) before serving.

-Italian Sausage and Pasta recipe in skillet with bowtie pasta mixed in.
+Italian Sausage Pasta in skillet with bowtie pasta mixed in.

 Italian Sausage Pasta Recipe